The Premier League season has been suspended until the weekend of April 4th due to the coronavirus outbreak.

 Chelsea started the season in rampant form but face a challenge to maintain their top four bid throughout the entire campaign.

 RadioTimes.com has rounded up everything you need to know about Chelsea’s 2019/20 season including fixtures, new kits, transfer news and TV information.

 Broadcast information and match previews will be updated throughout the season.

 14: Aston Villa v Chelsea (5:30pm) Sky Sports / NOW TV

 18: CL – Bayern Munich v Chelsea (8:00pm) BT Sport

 21: FA Cup – Leicester v Chelsea (3:00pm)

-Check out pictures of the 2019/20 Leicester kits here.
+Check out the pictures of the new Chelsea kit for 2019/20.